The Guardian University Guide 2023

 - We make bespoke offers: Your offer is specifically for you.
 If we offer less than your predicted grades, this is because we want you to join us and we want to take a bit of pressure off of you heading into your exams.

-- We don’t do unconditional offers: Unless you already have your grades (you are a mature student), we will always insist on certain grade achievements because we want you to succeed in all aspects of your academic life including your A levels, BTEC, etc.
+- We only offer unconditional offers in exceptional circumstances.
+Unless you already have your grades (you are a mature student), we normally insist on certain grade achievements because we want you to succeed in all aspects of your academic life including your A levels, BTEC, etc.

 Frequently asked questions